likev/momentcpp/README.md

 - **Memory efficiency**.

 - **Speed**.
 There are certainly [faster DateTime libraries](https://github.com/HowardHinnant/date) out there.
-However, if your goal is to speed up your development by adding JSON support with a single header, then this library is the way to go.
+However, if your goal is to speed up your development by adding DateTime support with a single header, then this library is the way to go.

 ## Examples
 ```c++